meinsta/workload-id-demo/README.md

 ## Future Improvements

+Any and all help accepted implementing improvements!
+Open an issue if you have an idea for other improvements.

+* More attestation methods
-The main improvement I want to make is showing more attestation methods.
-Running a backend on a VM using Docker/Podman labels, and using pod labels in Kubernetes rather than just a service account are two specific examples.
+  * Running a backend on a VM using Docker/Podman labels
+  * Using pod labels in Kubernetes rather than just a service account
+* Sigstore signing and attestation to anywhere we are issuing to a container
+* Improve the frontend layout/style/responsiveness